scg-unibe-ch/ese2016-team3/documentation/srs.md

 A logged in user can:

 - **Send messages** in two ways:
  + sending messages by visiting the advertiser Profile and clicking on the button "Message".Then he can enter the subject and his message and click on "Send" if the want to send the message or click on "Cancel" to exit the message form.
-If no subject is filled in, the message won't be send.
-If the subject is entered but no message, then the message wont'be send.
-Only of both( subject and message) are entered, the message will be send.
+If no subject is filled in, the message won't be sent.
+If the subject is entered but no message, then the message wont'be sent.
+Only if both( subject and message) are entered, the message will be sent.
- + other way of sending messages is by sending the message from the users Profile.
+ + the other way of sending messages is by going into "Messages" from the dropdown menu and there click "New message".
 For the new message he has to specify to whom he wants to send the email and give in the subject and write his message.
-Then he can click either "send"(for sending the message) or "cancel"(for leaving the message form).If the user puts in a invalid email address of the recipient then there will appear a box saying :"This user does not exist".
-Again all information (to, subject, and message) have to be filled in, if not, the message won't be send.
+Then he can click either "send"(for sending the message) or "cancel"(for leaving the message form).If the user puts in a invalid email address of the recipient then there will appear a box saying: "This user does not exist".
+Again all information (to, subject, and message) have to be filled in, if not, the message won't be sent.

-- **view his sent messages**.
-Furthermore  he can see in a chart the subject, sender, recipient and the date sent from each message he has ever sent.
-By clicking on a line from this chart he gets a view of the send message.
+- **view his sent messages**: He can see in a chart the subject, sender, recipient and the date sent from each message he has ever sent.
+By clicking on a line from this chart he gets a view of the sent message.

-- **view imcoming messages**.
-Furthermore he can see in a chart the subject, sender, recipient and the date sent from the each message he has received.
+- **view incoming messages**: He can see in a chart the subject, sender, recipient and the date sent from the each message he has received.
 By clicking on a line from this chart he gets a view of the message.

 ##### E-Mail